Teaching and Learning at Clarendon

-This event, held in even years, is a week long focus on a particular theme in science.
+This event, held in even years, is a week-long focus on a particular theme in science.
 All students take part and a number of guest speakers visit the school to lecture, demonstrate and involve the students in their field of study or interest.
 The week includes a day of activities based on the theme which is set up in all learning areas.
 Parents are invited to this day.

 Students are encouraged and supported to enter the Australian Writing, Spelling, Science, English, Maths and Computing competitions which are organised by the University of New South Wales each year.
 We also participate in the Westpac Maths competition.

-In 2014, one of our Year 4 Students won the SA/NT ICAS medal for the highest score in the English Test in SA/NT.
+In 2014, one of our Year 4 students won the SA/NT ICAS medal for the highest score in the English Test in SA/NT.

-During odd numbered years we celebrate book week with activities focused on reading and the library.
+During odd numbered years we celebrate book week with activities focussed on reading and the library.
 In past years this has involved bookmaking, storytelling, parades, performances and a variety of events involving students, parents and the community.
 Book Week is usually celebrated during Term 3.

 Barefoot Club is a coordination program we run for all reception students throughout the year at Clarendon.
-Children engage in a range of activities to help them develop fine and gross motor coordination, balance, spatial and physical awareness activities that are challenging, engaging and lots of fun.
+Children engage in a range of activities to help them develop fine and gross motor co-ordination, balance, spatial and physical awareness activities that are challenging, engaging and lots of fun.

 Young Leaders / Safety Ambassadors

 Clarendon Primary School runs a program from emerging Young Leaders (around year 4/5) who work as safety ambassadors for the school.
 The children selected for this program engage in workshops, presentations and promotions to enhance safety for students at the school.
-The YLSA’s also work within the community to support local initiatives that promote health and safety.
+The YLSAs also work within the community to support local initiatives that promote health and safety.

 Camps / Excursions / Incursions

 Clarendon Primary School deeply values the learning that children undertake when outside of the school and when we have visits to the school.
 Camps, excursions and incursions are an expression of this value and something that we have children involved in each year.
-Previously, we have been on adventure caving camps to Naracoorte, Aquatics camps at Port Vincent, camps to Narnu Farm, the Zoo, Arbury Park and other destinations.
+Previously, we have been on adventure caving camps to Naracoorte, aquatics camps at Port Vincent, camps to Narnu Farm, the Zoo, Arbury Park and other destinations.

 Students with Disabilities